Every frontend developer argues about frameworks. But which one actually results in a better paycheck?

 Senior (5–8 years)

-At the senior level, the framework penalty disappears again.
-You aren't being hired to write components; you're being hired to design systems, fix slow CI pipelines, and mentor the mid-level engineers.
+At the senior level, the framework penalty mostly disappears.
+You aren't being hired to write components; you're being hired to design systems, mentor engineers, and make architecture decisions.
 Top companies expect strong engineering fundamentals over specific library knowledge.

 Browse Frontend Jobs by Framework